 The style is a little bit difficult at first (wait, that’s made on purpose) but it soon becomes addictive.
 The character is very touching and his need for smartness makes him very real, very sensible, very committed.

 As the story evolves, of course, his style changes.
 Charlie gains in confidence and his style improves, changes dramatically.
 His thinking changes too, to become very sophisticated.

 While the original Charlie used to work in a bakery doing simple tasks and being mocked by the smarter guys, the new Charlie supersedes most people.

 I’m not saying more, you’ll have to find out by yourself.
 But as Charlie becomes smarter, he also gets hold of what life is usually about for most people.
-Being recognized and estimated by your close ones, especially your mom.
+Being recognised and estimated by your close ones, especially your mom.
 Being (often) scared of what mean people can say, being careful about friends who tend not to be friends.
 There is also the issue of love and relationship, the idea of approaching girls, the difficulty of handling people, of not hurting people.

 There is, finally, the bigger issue of jealousy.
 How can one deal with people’s reactions?
 How can you handle their anxiety, especially when you can feel that they somehow fear that you can provide something they don’t have access to?

 A science and fiction thought leader, unquestionably.

 All in all, the book has clearly made the author one of the greatest literature thought leaders of the last century.
 His writing gave him the style that has appealed to the masses.
 And the innovative story, or should I actually say the futuristic story, gave the book a completely unseen perspective.